-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
+Accounting Policies for Future Pronouncements - In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under U.S. GAAP under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-ASU 2014-09 is effective for the Organization for the year ending June 30, 2020.
-The Organization is currently evaluating the effect of implementing this new standard.
+ASU 2014-09 is effective for the Organization for the year ending June 30, 2021.
+The Organization is currently evaluating the effect of the implementation of this new standard.

 In February 2016, the FASB issued ASU 2016-02, Leases.
-The standard requires all leases with lease terms over 12 months to be capitalized as a right of use asset and lease liability on the balance sheet at the date of lease commencement.
+The standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and lease liability on the statement of financial position at the date of lease commencement.
 Leases will be classified as either finance or operating.
-This distinction will be relevant for the pattern of expense recognition in the income statement.
-This standard is currently scheduled to be effective for the year ending June 30, 2021.
-The Organization is currently evaluating the effect of implementing this new standard.
+This distinction will be relevant for the pattern of expense recognition in the statement of activities.
+This standard is currently scheduled to be effective for the year ending June 30, 2023.
+The Organization is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.